 To date, scholarly academic research on business and management aspects of the cannabis/marijuana industry has been limited.
 This is not surprising given the relatively slow pace of academic research and its acceptance of new topics and domains.
-A summary of my own activities is provided on another page.
 Below I have tried to summarize available published and working papers as well as highlighting academic articles based on other industries that have insights for the cannabis industry.
 Suggestions for additions are always welcome.
-Last updated: July 27, 2019.
+Last updated: May 7, 2020.

 Journal of Cannabis Research – I am the section editor for business, commerce and the environment for this new open-access journal.
 I welcome inquiries about potential submissions.